lumen-org/lumen/manual.md

 ## Config

 The Config button toggles  a panel that shows advanced configurations to change colors, opacity, strokes and much more.
-While it is safe to use, it is more of a developer tool due to its complexity and mostly missing detailes documentation.
+While it is safe to use, it is more of a developer tool due to its complexity and mostly missing details documentation.

 ---